zenangst/Spots/Documentation/Getting started guide.md

 Because we want `recentComponent` to be displayed before the `contactsComponent`, we simply just add it at the top and that is how it will be displayed on screen.

 We are now ready to run the application again to take another peek at what our application looks like, but before we do, we want to make one additional configuration for the carousel component.
-Lets set the background for carousels in our application to use a light gray color to clearly show where one component ends and the other beings.
+Let's set the background for carousels in our application to use a light gray color to clearly show where one component ends and the other begins.

 This is done by assigning a configuration closure on `Component`.
 It is a static closure that will be invoked during each `Component`'s setup method.